 Over hundreds of years of racial inequality, starting with slavery, which endured for more than 200 years in the US, and followed by segregation and redlining.

 Today, discrimination in credit score calculations, predatory student loans, and unconscious bias in the workplace reinforce systemic racism.
-As it stands, white families have about 10 times the wealth of Black families – roughly the same disparity that existed in the 1960s.
-And Black Americans’ share of the nation’s wealth has crawled from 0.5% in 1863 to just about 1.5% today.
+As it stands, white families have about eight times the median wealth of Black families – roughly the same disparity that has existed for the past 30 years.
+And Black Americans’ share of the nation’s wealth has crawled from 0.5% in 1863 to just about 4% today.

 One way you can do your small part is by supporting businesses and causes that give back to BIPOC communities.
 On a larger scale, it's going to take legislative and systemic changes.
 But that takes time.
 So some are taking matters into their own hands and making a difference now.
 We asked three women to share their take on the racial wealth gap.